-Hormones & Ideal Weight
+Hormones and Ideal Body Weight

 Hormone imbalances can result from a multitude of insults to the body such as chronic stress, toxicity, lack of sleep, and undetected disease process, just to name a few.
 The symptoms due to hormonal imbalance can be debilitating and frustrating.
 Generally speaking, to sort out the cause and effect requires diagnostic testing ordered by a physician.